nerves-hub/nerves_key/README.md

 The ATECC508A/608A in the NervesKey needs to be provisioned before it can be used.
 Before you can do that, you'll need the following:

-1. A signing certificate and its private certificate (in other contexts, this is called a certificate authority)
+1. A signer certificate and its private certificate (in other contexts, this is called a certificate authority)
 2. A serial number for your device
 3. A name for the device

-The signing certificate and serial number are very important.
+The signer certificate and serial number are very important.
 After the provisioning process, they are locked down and cannot be changed without replacing the ATECC508A/608A.
 The device name is purely informational unless you choose to use it in your software.